mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 // [ 6.259452749432459 ]
 {% endhighlight %}

 What does an output of 6.25 mean?
 We need to interpret the result of our network somehow.

 I'm going to decide that a number greater than 0.5 means the number is even.

 But since 6.25 is greater than 0.5 that means or network is wrongly saying 3 is an even number!

-So in order to make a correct prediction we need training data that let's us tweak the weights we're using.
+To make a correct prediction we need training data that let's us tweak the weights we're using.

 ## Training data